-India's Modi claims citizenship law backlash is 'a conspiracy'
+India's Modi claims backlash against anti-Muslim citizenship law is 'a conspiracy' against him

 The death toll jumped on Sunday after demonstrations turned violent on Friday in India's most populous state, Uttar Pradesh, where at least 15 people were killed including an eight-year-old boy who was trampled to death.